 Terry Boddie’s work as a photographer and multidisciplinary artist explores the intersection of history, migration and memory and how these forces impact historical and contemporary photographic representation.

 Boddie is a photographer and multi-disciplinary artist who explores historical and contemporary aspects of memory, migration and globalization refracted through his experience as a first-generation immigrant from the island of Nevis in the Eastern Caribbean.
 He experiments with different disciplines in search of a language that transcends our traditional notions of a photograph, blurring the distinctions between photography, drawing, sculpture and painting.
 Boddie earned a BFA from NYU Tisch School of the Arts and a MFA from Hunter College.
 He has exhibited his work in institutions including the Parc La Villette in Paris, Brooklyn Museum, Smithsonian, The Studio Museum in Harlem, The Bronx Museum of the Arts, Philadelphia Museum of Art, and Art Museum of the Americas.

 Boddie’s awards and honors include the Studio Museum of Harlem Artist in Residence, Center for Photography at Woodstock Fellowship, New York Foundation for the Arts Fellowship, The Center for Book Arts Artist in Residence, Marie Sharpe Walsh Artist in Residence, Brodsky Center Fellowship, New Jersey State Council on the Arts Fellowship, and the George and Helen Segal Foundation photography grant.
 He lives and works in Orange, New Jersey.
-Boddie has been a visiting faculty member at Bennington each spring since 2019 and returns for the 2021-2022 academic year.
+Boddie was a visiting faculty member at Bennington each spring 2019-2021 and the 2021-2022 academic year.
 He joined the Bennington faculty in Fall 2022.